Partial-Label Learning with a Reject Option: Related Work

-These methods address (1) and (2), already featuring good predictive performance.
-However, they often suffer from miscalibrated uncertainty estimates as they mix epistemic and aleatoric uncertainty stemming from (1) and (2), respectively.
-We consider \citep{HullermeierB06,ZhangY15a,ZhangZL16,XuLG19,WangLZ19} as most closely related to our proposed method as these approaches consider an instance's neighborhood to predict its class label.
-Following this, we propose an extension of the $k$-NN classifier that keeps uncertainty from (1) and (2) separate by leveraging Dempster-Shafer theory.
+In the PLL context, we consider \citep{HullermeierB06,ZhangY15a,ZhangZL16,XuLG19,WangLZ19} as most closely related to our proposed method as these approaches consider an instance's neighborhood to infer its class label.
+To the best of our knowledge, we are the first to propose an extension of the $k$-NN classifier that keeps uncertainty from (i) and (ii) separate by leveraging Dempster-Shafer theory.